LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-07-preventing-fouc-of-the-sidebar.md

 Append below code to the `my-inline.scss` file.<br>
 Any web element with `no-fouc` class will have `fadeIn` animation for a 1 second.
-This will likely to hide *FOUC* happening.
+This will likely hide *FOUC* happening.

 ```css
 /* file: "/_sass/my-inline.scss" */